peteroupc/peteroupc.github.io/randomfunc.md

 In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

 In general, the following are outside the scope of this document:
 - Techniques that are specific to an application programming interface.
+- Techniques that are specific to certain kinds of RNGs.
+- Generating sequences of unique integers using specific kinds of deterministic RNGs.
 - Seemingly random numbers that are specifically generated using hash functions or similar pseudorandom functions (as opposed to RNGs).

 <a id=Contents></a>